Do you want to be poor? Do you want to struggle day-to-day to find enough cash to live on? Do you want to have an impoverished retirement?

 4. get into smoking and drinking

-This is a lovely one and so easy because all it involves is disengaging your brain and following everyone else which is a really efficient way of becoming poor.
+This is a lovely way to be poor and so easy because all it involves is disengaging your brain and following everyone else which is a really efficient way of becoming poor.
 Well done!

 5. be a clock-watcher at work